 Assisted suicide is sometimes called physician-assisted suicide (PAS).
 PAS means a doctor knowingly helps someone end their life.
 This person is likely experiencing persistent and unending suffering.
 They may have also received a terminally ill diagnosis.
 Their doctor will determine the most effective, painless method.

-In many cases, doctors will provide people with a drug they can take to end their life.
+In cases, doctors will provide people with a drug they can take to end their life.
 A lethal dose of opioids, for example, may be prescribed for this.
 In the end, it’s up to the person to decide whether they take the drug.